IRA and IIJA Funding Opportunities for Retail

 1.2.b Does your company own commercial real estate with a transformer?

 • Summary: Financing to modernize commercial properties.
-DOE will be offering rebates for up to $25,000 to purchase an energy efficient transformer to replace an energy inefficient transformer.
+DOE is offering rebates for up to $25,000 to purchase an energy efficient transformer to replace an energy inefficient transformer.
 Eligible entities include owners of commercial buildings and owners of industrial or manufacturing facilities.

 • Timeline: Applications closed on December 15, 2023.